EmilAvramov/react-defense-project/README.md

 ```
 npm install // Installs node modules
 npm run build // Creates the app build
-firebase init hosting // If using firebase
+firebase init hosting // If using firebase, follow the prompts
-firebase deploy // If using firebase
+firebase deploy // If using firebase, deploys the app to web
 ```

 ### Architecture